-Moreover, to enable DL models being actionable in real-life, data privacy has been another emerging research topic in protecting users' data from leakage or external attacks.
-Machine unlearning~\cite{NEURIPS2021_87f7ee4f} and federated learning methods~\cite{9871319} can help healthcare institutions better organise patients' private data in a secure way without losing diagnosis accuracy.
-Further, AI attacks on AI for heart sound analysis could be thought off, such as by adversarial attacks, and needs to dealt with.
-In summary, DL models are promising to guide healthcare providers' actions in their daily practices for providing better care for patients.
-It will be essential to improve DL models from not only the performance, but also the human-centred perspectives in future.
+Moreover, to enable DL models to be actionable in real life, data privacy has been another emerging research topic aiming at protecting users' data from leakage or external attacks~\cite{nguyen2024survey,ren2023anoverview}.
+Machine unlearning~\cite{NEURIPS2021_87f7ee4f,nguyen2022survey} and federated learning methods~\cite{9871319,chang2022robust} can help healthcare institutions better organise patients' private data in a secure manner without sacrificing diagnosis accuracy.
+Furthermore, AI attacks on heart sound analysis, such as through adversarial attacks, needs to be contemplated and dealt with.
+In summary, DL models hold promise in guiding healthcare providers' actions in their daily practices to provide better care for patients.
+It will be essential to improve DL models not only in terms of performance but also from human-centred perspectives in future.